 Caraway seeds feature warm, sweet, and slightly peppery aroma when squeezed between index and thumb fingers.
-Its seeds used extensively in European and Mediterranean cooking.
+They used extensively in European and Mediterranean cooking.

-In order to keep fragrance and flavor intact, caraway seeds generally roasted gently under light heat and ground just before using them in a recipe.
+To keep their fragrance and flavor intact; caraway seeds roasted gently under low flame and ground just before using them in a recipe.

 Here are some serving tips:

 Caraway seed employed widely as a savory spice.
-It is principally added in cooking as a condiment, and flavoring base.
+It principally added in cooking as a condiment and flavoring base.

 It features in savory dishes, including cabbage soups, sauerkraut, and salads.

-Caraway gives a pleasant aroma to breads, cakes, biscuits, and cheese.
+Caraway gives a pleasant aroma to bread, cakes, biscuits, and cheese.
 In France, the seeds offered in a saucer to sprinkle over Munster cheese before eating.

-In addition, along with other spicy items, they are being used to season sausage and other meat preparations.
-In Central Europe, caraway seasoned sausages (Kielbasa Kminkowa) are staple dish.
+Also, along with other spicy items, they are being used to season sausage and other meat preparations.
+In Central Europe, caraway-seasoned sausages (Kielbasa Kminkowa) are a staple dish.

 Caraway, just as other fellow spices, should be used in small amounts.
-Too much spices in the food can cause gastrointestinal irritation, and stomach ulcers.(Medical disclaimer).
+Too much of spices in the food can cause gastrointestinal irritation and stomach ulcers.(Medical Disclaimer).